Mongolian wild ass: Biology and behavior

 The Mongolian wild ass are herbivorous mammals.
 They feed on grasses, herbs and vegetation.
 They also feed on shrubs and trees in drier habitats.
 During spring and summer in Mongolia, the succulent plants of the family Zygophyllaceae form an important component of the diet of the Mongolian wild ass.

-Mongolian khulans are known to dig holes at dry river beds and water sources to access to subsurface water to drink in response of the lack of water during hot summers in the Gobi Desert.
+Mongolian khulans are known to dig holes at dry river beds and water sources to access subsurface water to drink in response of the lack of water during hot summers in the Gobi Desert.
 Watering holes dug by khulans are also used by other species (wild and domestic) as well as by humans to access to water.

 Threats

 The Mongolian wild ass population is declining due to poaching and competition from grazing livestock.
 The conservation status of the species is evaluated as endangered.

 The Mongolian khulan are threatened by apex predators such as gray wolves, dholes and formerly by tigers that became extinct within the regions.

 Poaching for meat appears to be an increasing problem in Mongolia.
 For some parts of the local population, wild ass and other wildlife meat seems to provide a substitute or even a cheap alternative to meat from domestic animals.
 In 2005, a national survey based on questionnaires, suggested that as many as 4,500 wild asses, about 20% of the whole population, may be poached each year.
 Moreover, political changes in the early 1990s allowed urban populations to return to nomadic land use, resulting in a sharp increase in human and livestock numbers in many rural areas.

 Political and societal changes have disrupted traditional land use patterns, weakened law enforcement and also changed attitudes towards the use of natural resources, e.g., making wildlife an "open access" resource.
 It is expected that the re-migration of people and their livestock will result in increased wildlife–human interactions and may well threaten the survival of rare wildlife species in the Gobi Desert.